-Experience watching whales in their natural habitat on board one of our family-friendly cabin cruiser vessels!
-Indoor heated seating means you can ride in comfort.
+Experience whales in their natural habitat onboard one of our open-air, covered vessels!
+Enjoy great views while you ride in comfort.

 Day Tour of Hot Springs Cove